Tom Ilic

 Compared to the four-Michelin-star tier represented by CORE by Clare Smyth or the institutional weight of Dinner by Heston Blumenthal, Tom Ilic operates at a different register: less ceremony, less premeditation, more kitchen-forward.
 Against the broader canon of British fine dining outside London, which includes L'Enclume in Cartmel and Moor Hall in Aughton, it is clearly a city restaurant rather than a destination-in-landscape, which shapes both its rhythm and its value proposition.

-The peer set that makes most sense includes restaurants like The Ledbury in terms of neighbourhood loyalty and serious European technique, though The Ledbury operates at a higher price point and with greater Michelin visibility.
+The comparable set that makes most sense includes restaurants like The Ledbury in terms of neighbourhood loyalty and serious European technique, though The Ledbury operates at a higher price point and with greater Michelin visibility.
 Tom Ilic is, in effect, what happens when the same instincts are applied without the formal apparatus of the starred circuit.

 The Scene Inside